kaihulme/artificial-intelligence/README.md

 # ai-logic
-Agent-based artificial intelligence implemented in Prolog with genetic algorithms implemented and anlysed in Python.
+- Agent-based artificial intelligence implemented in Prolog
+- Genetic algorithms implemented in Python and anlysed with Pandas and Matplotlib.